rokbenko/ai-playground/Tutorials/#2 How do I build a personal math tutor with the OpenAI Assistants API using the Code Interpreter tool/README.md

-# #2 How do I build a personal math tutor with the OpenAI Assistants API?
+# #2 How do I build a personal math tutor with the OpenAI Assistants API using the Code Interpreter tool?

 ## Working example in Python